We use cookies to improve website performance and understand traffic. You can accept or decline non-essential cookies. Read our Cookies Policy.

 This change aims to streamline tax payments and improve cash flow management for companies.

-Barbados is one of today’s leading global financial services centres, and with deep insights into local tax, legal and business issues, Centralis continue to provide proactive and responsive service solutions to meet our client’s business, corporate secretarial, economic substance, management, and accounting needs.
+Barbados is one of today's leading global financial services centres, and with deep insights into local tax, legal and business issues, Centralis continues to provide proactive and responsive service solutions to meet our clients' business, corporate secretarial, economic substance, management, and accounting needs.

-If you would like to know more about the recent legislative changes in Barbados, and how our team can help you, please click here to read the full article or reach out to Jamar Arthur-Selman, General Manager of Centralis (Barbados) Ltd. (jamar.arthur-selman@centralisgroup.com).
+If you would like to know more about the recent legislative changes in Barbados, and how our team can help you, please read the full article or reach out to Jamar Arthur-Selman, General Manager of Centralis (Barbados) Ltd.